-Comparing Generations in the Workplace: PayScale and Millennial Branding Release Second Annual Study on the State of Gen Y Gen X and Baby Boomer Workers
+PayScale and Millennial Branding Release Third Annual Study on the State of Gen Y, Gen X, and Baby Boomer Workers

-Seattle and Boston – October 24, 2013 – PayScale, Inc., the world’s leading provider of on-demand compensation data and software, and Millennial Branding, a Gen Y research and management consulting company, today announced a comprehensive study comparing career trends amongst Baby Boomer (1946-1964), Gen X (1965-81) and Gen Y/Millenials (1982-2002) workers.
+PayScale, Inc., the world’s leading provider of on-demand compensation data and software, and Millennial Branding, a Gen Y research and management consulting company, today announced the third annual comprehensive study comparing career trends amongst Baby Boomer, Gen X and Gen Y/Millennial workers.

 Highlights from the report include:

 Millennials are having a much harder time achieving financial independence than previous generations.
 Twenty-four percent of Millennials who took the PayScale survey said they have had to move back home at some point after entering the workforce due to financial hardship.
 That’s compared to only 10 percent of Gen Xers and 5 percent of Baby Boomers.
 The percentage tends to decrease as education increases.
 However, while only 7 percent of Millennial PhD’s have had to move back home, 16 percent of Millennial MDs end up living with mom and dad after graduation.

 Highly educated millennials are facing higher rates of underemployment.
 Gen Yers who hold a PhD report being underemployed at a rate of 34 percent, compared to 27 percent for Gen Xers and 25 percent for Boomers.
 And, Millennial MDs are underemployed at a rate of 30 percent, compared to 22 percent of Gen Xers and 21 percent of Boomers.
 Underemployment can mean they are underpaid for their education/training, not using their education/training in their current job or are working part-time but seeking full-time work.